ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 wish spell or divine intervention.

 #### Lich King’s Favor
 Starting at 2nd level, you add all necromancy spells from all spell lists to your spell list.
-Using necromancy spells that are not on your spell list cost 1 additional mana point.
+Using necromancy spells that are not on your spell list cost 2 additional mana points.

 #### Channel Divinity: Turn Living
 Also starting at 2nd level, you can, as an action, present your